labaxibum/playwright-demoqa/README.md

 # For cucumber test:
 ** Run all tests in the feature file **
-+ Add tests in feature files
-+ Run test using 'npm test' in the CMD
+Step 1: Add tests with detail steps in feature files Step 2: Run ```npm test``` in the CMD and wait for cucumber to generate a missing scripts file Step 3: Then create a step definition file in steps folder Step 4: Rerun ```npm test``` and check for the result

 ** Run a specific test **
 + Add tests file path in to paths: [ "cucumber/test/features/" ] in cucumber.js